abelakponine/BoomCam/README.md

 ## Overview

 BoomCam is a web-based photo and video editor designed for social media platforms.
-It allows users to enhance and customize their media content before sharing it on platforms like TikTok and Facebook.
+It allows users to enhance and customize their media content before sharing it on the implemented platforms.

 ## Features